Non-Cartesian Guarded Recursion with Daggers: Introduction

-Guarded recursion is a recent paradigm that allows us to capture and control recursive calls within the type system~\cite{nakano2000recursion}.
-We do so with the help of a modality, written $\later$ and called \emph{later}.
-While this framework has been extensively studied for classical computation in cartesian closed settings, it is yet to be applied to less traditional ways of computation.
-One of the goals of this paper is to broaden the view on guarded recursion, by studying its interaction with dagger categories.
+Guarded recursion allows us to capture and control recursive calls within the type system~\cite{nakano2000recursion}, with the help of a modality, written $\later$ and called \emph{later}.
+While this framework has been extensively studied for classical computation (as opposed to \eg~reversible or quantum computation) in cartesian closed settings, it is yet to be applied to less traditional ways of computation.

-In the search for a denotational semantics of guarded recursion, a first account of solution to solve guarded domain equations was given within sheaves~\cite{gianantonio2003unifying, gianantonio2004unifying}.
-Then, an adequate denotational semantics was given with ultrametric spaces~\cite{birkedal2010metric}, and later the same authors provided a more general semantics within the \emph{topos of trees}~\cite{birkedal2012first}.
+In the search for a denotational semantics of guarded recursion, a first account of solution to solve guarded domain equations was given within sheaves~\cite{gianantonio2003unifying,gianantonio2004unifying}.
+Then an adequate denotational semantics was given with ultrametric spaces~\cite{birkedal2010metric}, and later the same authors provided a more general semantics within the \emph{topos of trees}~\cite{birkedal2012first}.
 The topos of trees is a category that is cartesian closed, which means in particular that it is a model of the simply-typed $\lambda$-calculus and of most traditional programming languages.

-The work \cite{birkedal2012first} mentioned above can be described as a foundation for semantics of guarded recursion, and an introduction to what they call \emph{synthetic guarded domain theory}.
-They prove that functors that contain the \emph{later} modality -- also known as \emph{locally contractive} functors -- have a unique fixed point, which shows that induction principles have an interpretation in their categorical model.
-Similarly, contractive morphisms admit a fixed point, which we use to interpret guarded recursion.

-Several papers have then used synthetic guarded domain theory to develop refined models of guarded types or guarded recursion \cite{birkedal2016guarded, mannaa2020ticking}.
+Several papers have then used synthetic guarded domain theory to develop refined models of guarded types or guarded recursion \cite{birkedal2016guarded,mannaa2020ticking}.
 Guarded recursion has also been generalised to the case of causal structures~\cite{basold2023causal} in a cartesian closed setting.

+In the literature, guarded traced categories~\cite{goncharov2018guarded} are an instance of non-cartesian study of guarded recursion.
+The construction in this paper does not necessary yield a guarded trace category, offering a different angle in generalising guarded recursion.